-The Clinical Candidate Selection Committee (CCSC) is a vital part of the EPAD application process.
-It is not only an evaluation committee but is also the first point of contact with EPAD for intervention owners, and a facilitator of the candidate nomination process.
-The CCSC may consider appointing dedicated advisers, bound by confidentiality, to help owners prepare the candidacy of their interventions.
+We set up a Clinical Candidate Selection Committee (CCSC), which was a vital part of the EPAD application process.
+It was not only an evaluation committee but was also the first point of contact with EPAD for intervention owners, and a facilitator of the candidate nomination process.
 The CCSC:

-- Maintains an open and transparent selection process.
+- Maintained an open and transparent selection process.

-- Relies on regulatory authorities to ensure that interventions have met the regulatory requirements to advance to Phase II.
+- Relied on regulatory authorities to ensure that interventions have met the regulatory requirements to advance to Phase II.

-- Supports de-risking the EPAD project by assuring the scientific rationale, safety, and appropriateness of using EPAD to establish PoC for a given intervention.
+- Supported de-risking the EPAD project by assuring the scientific rationale, safety, and appropriateness of using EPAD to establish PoC for a given intervention.

-All interventions are evaluated against the following nine criteria and rated accordingly.
+All interventions were evaluated against the following nine criteria and rated accordingly.

 - Scientific rationale/target validation